acquia/drupal-cms-project/CONTRIBUTING.md

 Like all open source software, you are permitted and encouraged to extend this project as much as you like - via version control and build systems you maintain.

 We accept suggestions for the project through our Github issue queue.
-You may submit suggestions through our issue queue on Drupal.org.

 ## Internal Acquia Contributions